dylanxto/BSE_Template_Portfolio/index.md

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - Currently, the project uses an ELEGOO UNO R3 Arduino, a breadboard, several jumper wires, a data-capable USB cable, an 8x32 MAX7219 Dot Matrix, and an LM393 Sound Detection Sensor Module.
 - I've completed my base project; the pieces are all put together, and the code makes it run as intended.
-- Challenges: My main challenge was adapting the tutorial code to work with the setup I had, as the tutorial code used features of older library versions on Arduino IDE, so despite using the same libraries, different versions called for adjustments.
+- Challenges: My main challenge was optimizing the sensitivity: when it was too low, I wouldn't get the animation effect I wanted on the display; however, if it were too high, visuals would be displayed on the matrix even if no sound was being played.
+So to fix this, I added a sound floor, which essentially meant that if a sound registered as too quiet, the program would treat it as silence.
-  Another struggle I had was optimizing sensitivity: when it was too low, I wouldn't get the animation effect I wanted on the display; however, if it were too high, visuals would be displayed on the matrix even if no sound was being played.
-So to fix this, I added a sound floor, which        essentially made it so that if a sound registered as too quiet, the program would treat it as silence.
+- What I learned from this is the importance of looking at a problem from a different angle, as I originally planned on brute-forcing the code to find the optimal sensitivity, which likely would've taken way longer than the solution I used.
 - Next, I plan on replacing the current display with a new one that is larger and has a wider selection of colors.
-  On top of that, I intend to negate the need for a sound sensor so that I can just plug the Arduino into any device I wish, and it will display the animation based on the sound coming directly from the device.
+  On top of that, I intend to eliminate the need for a sound sensor so I can just plug the Arduino into any device I wish and have it display the animation based on the sound coming directly from the device.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.